leewc/legacy/_posts/tutorials/2015-04-15-set_up_GitHub_pages_Jekyll_tutorial.md

 We pretty much have what we need set up, now we need to run it.
 I thought we can resume with the given tutorial, turns out I ran into more issues too.

-Read on for instructions on overriding the _config.yml file, which I have yet to create when I first set things up. ~~I also changed the code highlighter to rouge instead of the default pygmenter  (this connects to the [part where the Jekyll install guides suggested](http://jekyllrb.com/docs/installation/#optional-extras)~~
+Read on for instructions on overriding the _config.yml file, which I have yet to create when I first set things up. <strike>I also changed the code highlighter to rouge instead of the default pygmenter</strike>  (this connects to the [part where the Jekyll install guides suggested](http://jekyllrb.com/docs/installation/#optional-extras)

 Turns out you can't change the default highlighter, I think.
 We'll have to stick with [these plugins supported](https://pages.github.com/versions/) (I really need to read up on this and will update accordingly.
 Hopefully.)